 A 24-year-old city man is being held on $5,000 bail after pleading not guilty to seven larceny and weapons charges related to the alleged theft of several handguns in July.

 Lance O. Roberts of Ches hire Road denied three counts each of receiving stolen property over $250 and illegal ownership of a firearm and a single count of possession of ammunition without a license.
-Three stolen handguns were allegedly found at Roberts’ residence on July 22.

 Police said they recovered evidence that suggests Rob erts was keeping a list of calling hours and funeral service times for the recently de ceased, with the intention of breaking into the homes when friends and family would be attending funeral services.
 In an unrelated case in Central Berkshire District Court, Roberts allegedly burglarized a man’s home while he was attending his wife’s funeral and stole the deceased woman’s jewelry.